northloopforensics/AutoExtension/readme.md

 The tool will copy the entire contents of the input folder and identify the files inside that lack a file extension.

 It will then check the file type of the extension-less file and rename the copied file using the correct extension.

+Please post any errors or suggestions in Issues.
+Thanks!